plish-plash/mythos/README.md

-# GenOS
+# MariOS

-A simple, pure-Rust operating system for experimenting with procedural generation.
+A toy operating system that is controlled by playing Super Mario Bros.
+Written entirely in Rust.

 Relies heavily on the [`bootloader`](https://github.com/rust-osdev/bootloader) crate to setup the environment.